oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Type Metadata for the type `https://betelgeuse.example.com/education_credential` can be retrieved using various mechanisms as described in (#retrieving-type-metadata).
-For this example, the `vct` value is used as a URL as defined in (#retrieval-from-vct-claim) and the following Type Metadata Document is
+For this example, the `vct` value is a URL as defined in (#retrieval-from-vct-claim) and the following Type Metadata Document is retrieved from it:
-retrieved:

 ```json
 {